H3yfinn/transport-modeling-guide/content/lmdi/explanation.md

 You can also break down the changes in energy use using a multiplicative LMDI, which shows the same information but in a different way.
 It has the advantage of being easier to read in a time series and it shows the changes as the product of the multipliers.

 {{graph:10_MAS_Target_passenger_road_2_Emissions_Hierarchical_2070_multiplicative_timeseries.html}}

+## Analysing Emissions drivers using LMDI
+The LMDI method can also be used to break down changes in emissions.
+The drivers are usually the same, with addition of anything that might be affecting emissions intensity independently of the energy use.
+For example, changes in the carbon intensity of fuels, measured using the **emissions intensity** driver below.
+This is usually the result of fuel mixing, as described in the {{link:https://transport-energy-modelling.com/content/fuel_mixing:text:fuel mixing}} section.

+{{graph:07_INA_Target_freight_road_2_Emissions_Hierarchical_2050_additive_hierarchical.html}}

+### NOTE
+If you want to use this method, please take a look at my github code and guide {{link:https://github.com/asia-pacific-energy-research-centre/PyLMDI/tree/main:text:here}}.